|Strings||- 24 Premium Sipario (aka Salvi or Aquila Corde) SilkGut strings.

 You could also just link it to a mini interface with your smartphone or tablet and record and edit on the go.

-What can the amplifier connect to?
+What can the harp connect to?

-- Nothing: play acoustically, OR:
+- play acoustically, OR connect to:

 - Small amp setup, connected simply with a mono jack